Islam

 Religious practices include the Five Pillars of Islam, which are five duties that unite Muslims into a community.
 The Five Pillars consist of:

 Shahadah: sincerely reciting that “There is no God but one God, and Muhammad is his messenger.”
-Allah is the standard Arabic word for God.
-While the term is best known in the West for its use by Muslims as a reference to God, it is used by Arabic-speakers of all Abrahamic faiths, including Christians and Jews, in reference to “God”.
+Allah is currently the standard Arabic word for God.
+However, during the pre-Islamic period, Allah refers to the Moon God of the Arabic Qureshi tribe.

 Zakat: is the giving of a small percentage of one’s possessions (surplus wealth) to charity, generally to the poor and needy.
-Zakat is not only the sharing of wealth but also the sharing of happiness, such as saying kind words, smiling at someone, taking care of animals or environments, etc. Zakat or sadqah is worship as means of spiritual purification.
-It is not a tax burden but rather serves as socio-financial system of Islam by re-distributing the wealth to the poor and needy.
+Zakat is not only the sharing of wealth but also the sharing of happiness, such as saying kind words, smiling at someone, taking care of animals or the environment, etc. Zakat or sadqah is worship as a means of spiritual purification.
+It is not a tax burden but rather serves as a socio-financial system of Islam by redistributing the wealth to the poor and needy.
 Muslim jurists agree that zakat is obligatory on the Muslim who has reached puberty, who is sane, who is free, and who owns the minimum assigned, ‘nisab’.

 Sawm: fasting the month of Ramadan.
 Muslims are prohibited from eating, drinking, smoking, and engaging in sexual intercourse from dawn (fajr) to sunset (maghrib).
 Fasting is essentially an attempt to increase one’s piety.
-One of the aims of fasting is to sympathize with those less fortunate ones who do not always have food and drink readily available.
-Also one must try to avoid cursing and thinking evil thoughts.
-Fasting is viewed as a means of controlling one’s desires (of hunger, thirst, sexuality, anger).
+One of the aims of fasting is to sympathize with those less fortunate who do not always have food and drink readily available.
+Also, one must try to avoid cursing and thinking evil thoughts.
+Fasting is viewed as a means of controlling one’s desires (of hunger, thirst, sexuality, and anger).
 Sawm also carries a significant spiritual meaning.
-It teaches one the principle of love: because when one observes Fasting, it is done out of deep love for God.
+It teaches the principle of love, because when one observes fasting, it is done out of deep love for God.

 Hajj: pilgrimage to Mecca is currently the largest annual pilgrimage in the world, a religious duty that must be carried out at least once in a lifetime by every able-bodied Muslim who can afford to do so.
-The ritual of pilgrimage to Mecca stretch back thousands of years to the time of Ibrahim (Abraham).
-Pilgrims perform a series of rituals: Each person walks counter- clockwise seven times about the Ka’bah, the cube-shaped building which acts as the Muslim direction of prayer and was rebuilt by Ibrahim and his son as a worshiping place.
-The pilgrim runs as well back and forth between the hills of Al-Safa and Al-Marwah 7 times as Hajar the wife of Ibrahim did while she was looking for water to drink and her baby son Ishmael.
+The ritual of pilgrimage to Mecca stretches back thousands of years to the time of Ibrahim (Abraham).
+Pilgrims perform a series of rituals: Each person walks counter-clockwise seven times about the Ka’bah, the cube-shaped building which acts as the Muslim direction of prayer and was rebuilt by Ibrahim and his son as a worshiping place.
+The pilgrim runs as well back and forth between the hills of Al-Safa and Al-Marwah 7 times, as Hajar, the wife of Ibrahim, did while she was looking for water to drink and her baby son Ishmael.

 Law and Culture